-ABOVEGROUND RAILROAD GRANT UP TO \$10,000 ONE YEAR
+ABOVEGROUND RAILROAD GRANT

+UP TO \$10,000

+ONE YEAR

 Provides grants to individual Black students pursuing a degree in higher education towards a career in arts administration.
-Applications are due via the Foundation's online portal by 5 p.m. on June 13, 2024.
+Applications are due via the Foundation's online portal by 5 p.m. on May 3.

-The Aboveground Railroad grant is an annual unrestricted award up to \$10,000 that honors up to three Pittsburgh-based Black students pursuing a degree in higher education focused on arts administration.
-Eligible applicants must be currently enrolled in an academic program and pursuing a career in arts administration.
-If attending a school outside of the Pittsburgh region, applicants must have their primary residence within the Pittsburgh region to be eligible to apply for funding.
-This includes applicants whose primary residence is within Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Mercer, Lawrence, Somerset, Venango, Washington and Westmoreland counties.
+The Aboveground Railroad grant is an annual unrestricted award up to \$10,000 that honors up to three Pittsburgh-based Black students pursing a degree in higher education focused on arts administration.
+Eligible applicants must be currently enrolled in an academic program and pursuing a career in arts administration in the Pittsburgh region or, if attending a school outside of Pittsburgh region, must have a current home address in the Pittsburgh region.
+Applicants in the following counties are eligible to apply for funding: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Mercer, Lawrence, Somerset, Venango, Washington and Westmoreland.

-Informed by the City of Pittsburgh's Gender Equity Commission's 2019 report on "Pittsburgh's Inequality Across Race and Gender," this funding stream will consider racial and gender equity explicitly, with a strong preference towards students identifying as Black women.
+Informed by the City of Pittsburgh's Gender Equity Commission's 2019 report on "Pittsburgh's Inequality Across Race and Gender", this funding stream will consider racial and gender equity explicitly, with a strong preference towards students identifying as Black women.
 Awardees may only receive this grant once.